-This category is intended for streams / royalties that were previously in the "Delivering" category, but the term of the stream or royalty has expired, the agreement has been terminated or the Company believes, that no further credits will be delivered under the stream or payments made under the royalty.
-The fair value of streams / royalties in this category is nil.
+For a stream / royalty to be categorized as "Expired", the stream / royalty must have previously been in the "Pre-Delivery", "Delivering" or "Development" category, but the term of the stream or royalty has expired, the agreement has been terminated, or the Company believes that no further credits will be delivered under the stream or payments made under the royalty or at all.
+The fair value of streams / royalties in this category is \$nil.